bfi-prog-notes/bfi-prog-notes.github.io/_posts/2024-09-25-film-repatriation.md

 ---
 layout: post
-title:  Film Repatriation and<br>New Relational Possibilities
-An Illustrated Talk by Xavier Pillai
+title:  Film Repatriation and<br>New Relational Possibilities<br>An Illustrated Talk by Xavier Pillai
 published: true
-date: 2024-09-12
+date: 2024-09-25
 readtime: true
-categories: ['BIG SCREEN CLASSICS']
+categories: ['EXPERIMENTA']
-tags: [Drama]
+tags: [TALK]
-metadata: 'Ireland/UK 2008, 96 mins<br> Director: Steve McQueen'
+metadata: ''
-pdf: '2024-09-12-hunger.pdf'
+pdf: '2024-09-25-film-repatriation.pdf'
 ---

 Film heritage is now considered part of broader calls for the restitution of heritage objects.
 Unlike other cultural artifacts, however, film is an industrial art, which during the colonial era was disseminated via colonial film units, binding audiovisual culture and heritage to the colonial project.
 The continued dependency of post-colonial cinemas on European labs and post-production facilities perpetuated the colonial relationship.
 As labs and related facilities collapsed, materials were offered to Western archives and heritage institutions, which thus became enduringly entangled with the film histories of formerly colonised polities.